 - Minifigures – Lego men and women

 How to get more money from selling your Lego

 There are a few ways you can increase the amount of money you make when selling your Lego.
 If you’re selling a set or Minifigure, try to get an idea of its value before you do so.
 Brickset has over 17,000 items listed and will give you a good indicator of the value of your Lego.

 If you build it, they will come

-That’s why you’ll find you can get far more money if you have a complete set.
+That’s why you’ll get far more money if you have a complete set.
 Even if it’s missing a couple of pieces, buyers can see exactly what they’re getting, not just a big pile of rubble.

 Include the box and instructions

-For some people, this might be 10 years too late… but try to keep hold of boxes and instructions.
-These obviously make sets more desirable to buyers.
+For some people, this might be ten years too late… but try to keep hold of boxes and instructions.
+These make sets more desirable to buyers.
 Boxes aren’t a deal-breaker, but instructions can make a big difference.
 Have you ever tried to guess how to build a Lego set?

 If you have thrown away the instructions, don’t despair.
 Lego has 1000’s of instructions online.
 When it comes to selling, providing a link to these will be just as good as paper instructions for most.